 These road signs mark that specific action is prohibited at that spot.
-They are in a round shape with a red edge and white centre.
-On a crossroad, you might, for example, see a road sign with a number 60 written in it.
+They are round in shape with a red edge and white centre.
+On a crossroad, you might, for example, see a road sign with the number 60 written on it.
 This means that you are not allowed to exceed the speed limit of 60 km/h.

 Mandatory road signs

 They are there to inform you that a certain action is mandatory.
 The same as information road signs, they are round in shape with a blue background and white lettering.
 They are placed at the beginning of one-way streets, when entering a roundabout, or when a lane or zone is reserved only for a certain type of vehicle.

 Often you see 2 different road signs one on top of another.
 When this is the case, it means that both regulations are active at the same time.
 If you see such a sign at the beginning of a village, it means that the regulation applies to the whole village area.